projectacrn/acrn-hypervisor/doc/getting-started/rt_industry_ubuntu.rst

 Install the Ubuntu Service VM on the NVMe Disk
 **********************************************

-.. note:: Before you install the Ubuntu Service VM on the NVMe disk, either remove the SATA disk or disable it in the BIOS.
-Disable it by going to:
+.. note:: Before you install the Ubuntu Service VM on the NVMe disk, please remove the SATA disk.
-   **Chipset** → **PCH-IO Configuration** -> **SATA and RST Configuration** -> **SATA Controller [Disabled]**

 #.
-Insert the Ubuntu USB boot disk into the WHL Maxtang machine.
+Insert the Ubuntu USB boot disk into the NUC11TNHi5 machine.
 #.
-Power on the machine, then press F11 to select the USB disk as the boot
+Power on the machine, then press F10 to select the USB disk as the boot
    device.
 Select **UEFI: SanDisk** to boot using **UEFI**.
 Note that the label depends on the brand/make of the USB drive.
 #.
 Install the Ubuntu OS.